Rational pullbacks of Galois covers: Proofs of Theorem and its variants

-{\it Third step: Transformation of cycle structures.}\\ To prove the claim, consider the cycle structures of $\sigma_i$ ($i=1,\ldots,s$).
-We will manipulate the cycle structures of the $\sigma_i$ in a controlled way, to make it easier to estimate the total number of orbits of all $\sigma_i$ ($i=1,\ldots,s$).\\ By the definition of $T_0$ and by Abhyankar's lemma, the cycle lengths of the $\sigma_i$ are multiples of $e_i$, for $i=1,\ldots,s$, with a total of exactly $R$ exceptions over all $i\in \{1,\ldots,s\}$.
+{\it Second step: Transformation of cycle structures.} To prove the claim, consider the cycle structures of $\sigma_i$, $i=1,\ldots,s$.
+We shall manipulate the cycle structures of the $\sigma_i$ in a controlled way, to make it easier to estimate the total number of orbits of all $\sigma_i$, $i=1,\ldots,s$.